 103. Wash the car

 Car washing with children is a perfect activity for boredom.
 It combines fun and responsibility, as kids splash in water and soap while learning about cleanliness and care for belongings.
 They can scrub, rinse, and dry the car, turning a mundane chore into an enjoyable and educational experience.
+Play music, have a water balloon fight, or let the children compete for the cleanest spot on the car!
 This activity also fosters family bonding and instills a sense of accomplishment in kids.

 104. Play hide-and-seek